x-tag/x-tags-org/app/blog/2013-6-15-polymer-polyfill.md

 *What about Shadow DOM polyfill?*

 While Shadow DOM sounds uber cool with its ability to hide elements inside shadow nodes, it is not necessary when creating custom elements.
 It is a nice to have.
 There are also performance implications to fake shadow DOM behavior in a polyfill.
-We felt that it is best to leave this out and wait until we have native implementations in the browsers.
+We felt that it is best to leave this out and wait until we have native implementations in browsers.

 *What about MDV?*